smaakage85/dockr/README.md

 [![CRAN\_Release\_Badge](http://www.r-pkg.org/badges/version-ago/dockr)](https://CRAN.R-project.org/package=dockr)
 [![CRAN\_Download\_Badge](http://cranlogs.r-pkg.org/badges/dockr)](https://CRAN.R-project.org/package=dockr)

-`dockr` is a small toolkit to build a lightweight Docker base R container image for your R package, in which the package itself is available.
+`dockr` is a small toolkit to build a lightweight Docker r-base container image for your R package, in which the package itself is available.
 The Docker image seeks to mirror your R session as close as possible with respect to R specific dependencies.
 Both dependencies on